M-Hammad-Faisal/HLS-Downloader/README.md

 **Permission errors**: Ensure write access to output directory **GUI issues**: Verify PyQt5 installation

+### macOS Security Warning
+If you see "Apple could not verify 'HLS Downloader' is free of malware", follow these steps:

+1. **Right-click method**: Right-click the app → "Open" → "Open" in the dialog
+2. **System Settings method**:
+   - Go to System Settings → Privacy & Security
+   - Scroll down to "Security" section
+   - Click "Open Anyway" next to the blocked app message
+3. **Terminal method**: Run `xattr -d com.apple.quarantine "/path/to/HLS Downloader.app"`

+This warning appears because the app is not signed with an Apple Developer certificate.
+The app is safe to use.

 ### Debug Mode
 Use `--no-headless` to see browser interactions and check console output for errors.